 Federal limitations prevent big rig operators from driving more than 11 hours in a day and over 77 hours in a period of seven days.

 Trucking companies and their drivers are subject to federal safety standards, inspections, and enforcement.
 Here are a few regulations:

 Transport companies are legally required to abide by and enforce these regulations.

-Many people know about "black boxes,” devices for recording or documenting activity on board an aircraft.
-Some manufacturers of cars, trucks, buses, and other vehicles install these event data recorders (EDRs); however, black boxes are not legally required for commercial motor vehicles.
+Many people have heard of “black boxes,” devices for recording or documenting activity on board an aircraft.
+Some manufacturers of cars, trucks, buses, and other vehicles install these Event Data Recorders (EDRs) to better track their drivers’ behaviors.
+While not legally required, these black boxes are common in commercial motor vehicles.
 Some useful data that can be retrieved from a black box includes:

 North Carolina law requires that collisions resulting in injury, death, or property damage exceeding $1,000 be reported to law enforcement.
 If you are involved in an accident with a commercial vehicle you should:

-Do not admit fault at the time of the accident, and speak with a personal injury lawyer for the best protection.
+Do not admit fault at the time of the accident, and speak with a truck accident lawyer for the best protection.